A Guide to Severe Acne Treatment

 Isotretinoin may be able to control your acne long-term and typically needs to be taken for 3 to 5 months.

 Side Effects of Isotretinoin

-While it can be an effective acne treatment, isotretinoin has potentially damaging side effects that you should know about.
+While it can be an effective acne treatment, isotretinoin has some potential side effects that you should know about.

-One serious side effect is causing severe birth defects to unborn fetuses, so the FDA requires women of childbearing age to use birth control before, during, and one month after therapy.
+One serious side effect is that it can cause severe birth defects.
+The FDA requires women of childbearing age to agree in writing to use birth control before, during, and for a month after therapy.